2008 United States House of Representatives elections in Pennsylvania: District 5

 Democrat Mark McCracken, Clearfield County commissioner is running against Republican and Centre County GOP chair Glenn "G.T."
 Thompson in this open seat election.
 James Fryman represented the Libertarian Party.
-CQ Politics forecasted this largely rural district as 'Safe Republican'.

 Republican John Peterson announced his intention to retire on January 3, 2007, paving the way for a contentious open seat election.
 Nine Republicans were in the race for the nomination.
 Four men emerged as top tier candidates: Thompson, hotel developer Matt Shaner, financial consultant Derek Walker, and former Woodland Township supervisor Jeff Strohmann.
 Also on the Republican ballot were mortgage broker John Kupa, Clarion mayor John Stroup, Elk County coroner Lou Radkowski, former Centre County commissioner Chris Exarchos, and minister Keith Richardson.
 Thompson won this hard-fought 9-way primary with just 19% of the vote, in large part due to the late endorsement of Peterson who got involved in the primary campaign 10 days prior to election day.
 Walker and Shaner proved to be superior fundraisers and aired numerous television and radio commercials to counter Peterson's endorsement of Thompson.
 The Republican primary included many personal attacks, with Shaner targeting Walker as being political incompetent and Walker referring to a DUI incident involving Shaner.
 Walker and Thompson were very close in the polls on Election Day, but Thompson received a late boost because of his political track record in Centre County, the district's population center.

 McCracken, Lock Haven mayor Richard Vilello, and Bill Cahir, a journalist and Marine Corps veteran of the Iraq War, battled for the Democratic nomination.
 McCracken won 40% in a hard-fought Democratic race that received much less attention.
 Despite presenting an open seat opportunity, this race was always viewed as safe for the Republicans, who have generally won over 65% in this district.
 Prior to 2006, Peterson had previously run in three straight elections without Democratic opposition.

-Thompson won with 56.7% of the vote (155,513 votes) to 41.0% for McCracken (112,509).
-Fryman garnered 6,155 voted or 2.2%.